WebberZone/contextual-related-posts/readme.txt

 === Contextual Related Posts ===
-Tags: related posts, similar posts
+Tags: related posts, related, similar posts, posts, post, feed, feeds, rss, widget, thumbnail
 Contributors: Ajay, Mark Ghosh
 Donate link: http://ajaydsouza.com/donate/
 Stable tag: trunk
 Requires at least: 2.5
-Tested up to: 3.3
+Tested up to: 3.4

-Show user defined number of contextually related posts
+Increase reader retention and reduce bounce rates by displaying a set of related posts on your website or in your feed

 == Description ==

-Display a list of contextually related posts for the current post.

-You can select the number of posts to display and if you want to automatically display the related posts in your content / feed.
+<a href="http://ajaydsouza.com/wordpress/plugins/contextual-related-posts/">Contextual Related Posts</a> is a powerful plugin for WordPress that allows you to display a list of related posts on your website and in your feed.

-Now, you can choose to exclude posts from certain categories as well as exclude pages.
+The list is based on the content of the title and/or content of the posts which makes them more relevant and more likely to be of interest to your readers.
+This allows you to retain visitors, reduce bounce rates and refresh old entries.

-= Features =
+= Key features =

-* Display Related Posts automatically in content / feed, no need to edit template files
+* Display Related Posts automatically after the content on your website or in the feed without the need to edit template files
-* Doesn't require the post to be tagged in order to display related posts
-* You can manually add code to your template where you want the related posts to be displayed
+* Manual install available to select the exact placement of the posts.
+This will require you to edit your theme files
+* Relevancy matching based on title and/or content of the post
-* Exclude posts from categories
+* Exclude posts from categories from being displayed in the list
 * Exclude display of related posts on Pages
-* Exclude links pages in Related Posts list
-* Find related posts based on content and post title
-* Option to display post thumbnails.
-WordPress 2.9 thumbnails need to be activated in your themes "functions.php"
+* Support for WordPress post thumbnails
+* Auto-extract the first image in your post to be displayed as a thumbnail
+* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>
 * Display excerpts in post.
-You can customize the length of the excerpt
+You can select the length of the excerpt in words
+* Output wrapped in CSS class that allows you to style the list
+* Select what tags you would like to wrap the text in

+== Upgrade Notice ==

+= 1.7 =
+* Added: Better thumbnail support
+* Added: Limited support for InnoDB
+* Modified: Cleaner Settings page interface

 == Changelog ==

+= 1.7 =
+* Added: New function <code>related posts()</code> that allows you to manually add posts to your theme
+* Added: Support for <a href="https://wordpress.org/extend/plugins/video-thumbnails/">Video Thumbnails</a> plugin
+* Added: Thumbnail settings now reflect max width and max height instead of fixed width and height
+* Added: Option to display thumbnails before or after the title
+* Added: Option to not display thumbnails instead of the default thumbnail
+* Added: Plugin now uses InnoDB instead of MyISAM if your server is running mySQL v5.6 or higher
+* Modified: Cleaner Settings page interface
+* Modified: Updated <a href="http://wordpress.org/extend/plugins/contextual-related-posts/faq/">FAQ page</a>

 = 1.6.5 =
 * Fixed: Few code tweaks to optimise MySQL performance